The Viterbo Transfer as a Map of Spectra: Generalized Finite Dimensional Approximations

-In the case where $M=\Tse N$, $S_{\La}=S_{\La 0}$ and the metric $g$ is induced from a metric on $N$, we compare this to definition \ref{Ardef}: the curve $\gamma^\llcorner_j$ will be the curve first going in direction $\exp_{q_j^-}^{-1}(q_j)$, parallel transporting $p_j^-$, and after reaching the fiber over $q_j$ it continues in a straight line in the fiber down to $p_j$.
-Integrating this over $\lambda$, one gets the term $p_j^-\epsilon_{q_j}$.
-So this is indeed a generalization albeit only on a subset.
+This is basically the vector pointing from $z_j^-$ to $z_j$, but moved to the tangent space at $z_j$. \begin{ex} As in the above examples where $M=DT^*N$, $\SLa=\SLa^N$ is the vertical directions and the metric $g$ is induced from a metric on $N$, we may compare this to the previous definition of $S_r$ in Equation~\eqref{eq:7}.
+Indeed, the curve $\gamma^\llcorner_j$ will because $\exp(\SLa(q,p))=T_q^*N$ be the curve first going in horizontal direction from the fiber over $q_j^-$ to the fiber over $q_j$ (this is the geodesic $\epsilon_{q_j}$ lifted horizontally to start at $(q^-_j,p_j^-)$, which ends at $(q_j,\tp_j^-)$ by definition of $\tp_j^-$) then it goes in the fiber from $\tp_j^-$ to $p_j$.
+Integrating this over $\lambda$ we precisely get the term $p_j^-\epsilon_{q_j}$ (the movement in the fiber direction does not contribute to the integral).
+So Equation~\eqref{genSrdef} generalizes the definition from Equation~\eqref{eq:7} - albeit only on the subset $\Lrb DT^* N \subset T^*\Lre N$.